 In another long-running issue, FERC originally granted ROE adders of 100 basis points to companies that were transmission-only companies to encourage such structures.
 Previously, Commerce participated with Joint Consumer Advocates to urge FERC to eliminate or reduce this ROE adder; FERC reduced the adder in half, to 50 basis points.
-Commerce and other consumer advocates opposed FERC giving a bonus ROE of 50 basis points for ITC since changes in that utility's corporate structure called into question its independence from generation facilities.
+Commerce and other consumer advocates opposed FERC giving a bonus ROE of 50 basis points for ITC Holdings (ITC), a transmission-only company, since changes in ITC's corporate structure called into question its independence from generation facilities.
 On Oct.
 18, 2018, FERC reduced ITC's independence ROE adder from 50 to 25 basis points.
-FERC concluded that ITC is still "independent" following its acquisition by Fortis and GIC, but less independent than it was before, which means ITC is still eligible for an independence adder, but a smaller one.
+FERC concluded that ITC is still "independent" following its acquisition by Fortis Inc. (Fortis) and GIC Private Limited (GIC), but less independent than it was before, which means ITC is still eligible for an independence adder, but a smaller one.
 In September 2019 ITC appealed this FERC decision to the DC Circuit and OMS intervened in support of FERC (19-1190), and the DC Circuit denied the ITC petition for review in February 2019.